 Dr. Eric Chicken

 Dr. Chicken is active in faculty governance, leadership, and service at FSU and elsewhere.
-He has been a faculty senator since 2007, served on the university’s Graduate Policy Committee for three years, the Undergraduate Policy Committee since 2012 (the last five years as its chair), the Senate Steering Committee since 2016, and performs regular and ongoing service for his department.
+He has been a faculty senator since 2007, served on the university’s Graduate Policy Committee for three years, the Undergraduate Policy Committee from 2012 to 2020 (the last five years as its chair), the Faculty Senate Steering Committee since 2016, and performs regular and ongoing service for his department.
 Beyond FSU, he has served as the President of the Florida Chapter of the American Statistical Association, organized conferences related to his research, and remains active in editorial and review duties with journals and grant organizations in his research area.

 Dr. Chicken is a graduate of the University of Wisconsin, Madison (B.S., Mathematics, 1986), the University of Colorado, Colorado Springs (M.S., Applied Mathematics, 1993), and Purdue University, West Lafayette, Indiana (Ph.D., Statistics, 2001).
 Before his academic career, Dr. Chicken was a commissioned officer in the United States Air Force.
 His principal assignment was in Space Command with satellite engineer as his primary duty.
 He left the service in 1996 at the rank of captain.